dsc-courses/dsc40a-2024-fa/syllabus.md

 ### Discussion

 Discussion sections will be primarily used to facilitate problem-solving in small groups with peers.
-The discussion section will take place on Mondays in Center Hall 212 at 6pm.
+The discussion section will take place on Mondays in Ledden Auditorium at 6pm.

 We will provide a worksheet of problems, which you will complete in a group of two to four students.
 The groupwork should help reinforce concepts from the lecture and prepare you to do the upcoming homework assignment.